ilija-s/pathfinding-visualisation/README.md

 To run program you will need to have JavaFX 11 downloaded (for Java versions above 8) and Java 15
 In Project Structure -> Libraries add path to JavaFX lib folder
-And finally go to Run -> Edit Configurations and in Program arguments add this line
+And finally go to Run -> Edit Configurations and in VM options add this line

 ```
 --module-path /home/PATH_TO_JAVAFX/javafx-sdk-11.0.2/lib --add-modules javafx.controls,javafx.fxml